fcanas/SafeCast/README.md

 // `mArray` is nil if `array` is not a mutable array, and is `array` if it is.
 ```

-## But a Library for _that_?
+## A Whole Library for _that_?

+Well, first of all, it's _really_ small.
+And tested.
 You may not need it.
 But it has a lot of things going for it.

 ### Easy to integrate